 The demo starts with the map of the whole world, then zooms on the United States to show more details.
 The map can be zoomed with the zoom buttons located in the toolbar.
 The directional buttons in the upper left corner may be used to scroll the map.
 Either map can also be scrolled by dragging it with the mouse (or touch on mobile devices).

 In addition to the moving icons, the map also contains several static city icons implemented as GLG objects (square green dots).
 These city icons are different from the city markers generated in the map image by the Map Server.
 The city icons generated by the Map Server are part of the image, can not be selected, and can be switched on or off only by changing the visibility of the city layer and re-generating the image.
 The city icons implemented as GLG objects, on the other hand, can be switched dynamically on or off, can change color and other attributes, and may be selected with the mouse.
 They also display tooltips with detailed information when the mouse moves over them and may be used by an application to annotate special points of interests.

 The demo uses several datasets arranged in multiple layers.

 The DCW dataset provides details of political and provincial boundaries, inland water, roads, railroads, populated areas and other coverage.
 The DCW and Tiger datasets are organized in such a way that more detailed layers are automatically activated depending on the zoom level, to display more details as the map is zoomed in.

-Move the mouse over either map window to display the lat/lon coordinates of the cursor in the lower right corner of the main map.
+Move the mouse over either map window (or touch the map on mobile devices) to display the lat/lon coordinates of the cursor (touch) in the lower right corner of the main map.

 Click on the moving icon to select it (an application may also open another URL with detailed information for the selected icon).